retry51776/notes/Linux/docker.md

 COPY n[^o]* # All files that start with 'n', but not 'no' COPY no[^d]* # All files that start with 'no', but not 'nod'
 ```

+Docker each container has its namespaces
+Control groups proect host resources
+SELinux  deal with containers communacation, between containers or to host